KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 A base class for exceptions thrown by the System.Net.Http.HttpClient and System.Net.Http.HttpMessageHandler classes.

-    [System.Net.Http.HttpRequestException]::New("A base class for exceptions thrown by the System.Net.Http.HttpClient and System.Net.Http.HttpMessageHandler classes.")
+    throw [System.Net.Http.HttpRequestException]::New("A base class for exceptions thrown by the System.Net.Http.HttpClient and System.Net.Http.HttpMessageHandler classes.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Net.Http.HttpRequestException.aspx)